Display to header level

 Finally, the funding commitment should include any applicable provisions limiting, clarifying or qualifying the particular covenant.
 For example, see the content of article 3 of the Model Stewardship Funding Covenant.

-The following sample stewardship funding covenant, designed for placement in a grant of conservation easement based on the Model Grant of Conservation Easement and Declaration of Covenants, implements percentage-based payments due upon each transfer of ownership of an eased property: (As previously discussed, it needs to be coupled with a notice placed on the first page of the grant.)
+The following sample stewardship funding covenant, designed for placement in an easement granting document based on the Model Grant of Conservation Easement and Declaration of Covenants, implements percentage-based payments due upon each transfer of ownership of an eased property.
+(As previously discussed, it needs to be coupled with a notice placed on the first page of the grant.)

 8.14 Stewardship Funding Covenant